Rainsting/RoboTarotLineBot/README.md

 # RoboTarotLineBot

-RoboTarotLineBot: A simple LineBot for rolling trpg dice and draw tarot cards.
+A simple LineBot for rolling trpg dice and draw tarot cards.
 ==============